-Commission regulates the energy requirement considering the distribution loss.
+The Commission regulates the energy considering the approved distribution loss.

 Objection 37: Increase in tariff to be restricted to 10 Paise/unit

 Increase of 45 paise per unit is too high and it should be reduced to 10 paise per unit maximum.